Real Bread Campaign

 Don’t factory loaves stay fresh longer?

-In terms of bread, surely ‘fresh’ means just made.
-Treating products to prolong artificially the characteristics of a fresh loaf is effectively loaf botox.
+In terms of bread, surely ‘fresh’ means just made, doesn't it?
+Treating a product to prolong artificially the characteristics of freshness is effectively loaf botox.

 Just as a chemical facelift does not change a person's age, a ten day old loaf that is made using processing aids to prolong softness, pumped full of salt and sprayed with a fungicide to inhibit the growth of mould, is still a ten day old loaf.